Bulk Locality and Asymptotic Causal Diamonds: Bulk Causal Diamonds Anchored to the Conformal Boundary

-From the perspective of causal structure and bulk reconstruction, what we have obtained via the ACD coordinates $(R,T, \Phi)$ above is a coordinate system that is similar to the Minkowski coordinates $(r, t, \phi)$.
-The former covers all of the (asymptotic) causal diamond in one chart, while the latter covers all of Minkowski space.
+From the perspective of causal structure and bulk reconstruction, the ACD coordinates $(R,T, \Phi)$ are similar to the Minkowski coordinates $(r, t, \phi)$.
+The former covers all of the (asymptotic) causal diamond in one chart while respecting the boundary structure, while the latter covers all of Minkowski space.
 In the Penrose diagram, the constant $R$ and $T$ slices have a structure in the ACD that has some similarities to the $r$ and $t$ coordinates in the full Minkowski space.
-A field theory at $R=R_{cut}$ on the ACD\footnote{This is a field theory living on de Sitter space, which is believed to be well-defined if one takes the Bunch-Davies vacuum to define correlators \cite{Malda-decay}.
-Note that the spherical Rindler metric is a time-dependent background in $T$.} could be a useful way to describe holographic data at the boundary of the ACD for bulk recnstruction.
+A field theory at $R=R_{cut}$ on the ACD could be a useful way to describe holographic data at the boundary of the ACD for bulk recnstruction.
 This is analogous to how $r=r_{cut}$ in standard Minkowski space\footnote{This is a field theory living on the Einstein static universe.
 Such theories are well-defined, the scalar case is standard \cite{Birrell}, fermionic and superysmmetric examples go back to the work of D. Sen \cite{Sen1, Sen2}.} could be a useful way to capture holographic data in Minkowski space.
-Note in particular that the $R_{cut} \rightarrow \infty$ limit takes one to the conformal boundary of the ACD\footnote{In a previous version of this paper, there were statements in this paragraph to the effect that the generalized Rindler wedge coordinates do not reach the boundary in a suitable way, and therefore cannot be used for reconstruction.
+In particular, we expect the $R_{cut} \rightarrow \infty$ limit of the ACD metric to be useful\footnote{In a previous version of this paper, there were statements in this paragraph to the effect that the generalized Rindler wedge coordinates do not reach the boundary in a suitable way, and therefore cannot be used for reconstruction.
 This made it seem that one needed alternate coordinates on the ACD for bulk reconstructiom (and it was not clear what was the natural choice).
 This problem goes away now, because the premise was in error.
 I thank Vyshnav Mohan for bringing this to my attention.}.